-You experience problems connecting to your Internet service, and the technical support of either the Internet service provider (ISP) or NETGEAR recommends changing the MTU setting.

-For example, if a secure website does not open, or displays only part of a web page, you might need to change the MTU.

-- You use VPN and experience severe performance problems. - You used a program to optimize MTU for performance reasons and now you are experiencing connectivity or performance problems.
+- You experience problems connecting to your Internet service, and the technical support of either the Internet service provider (ISP) or NETGEAR recommends changing the MTU setting.
+For example, if a secure website does not open, or displays only part of a web page, - For example, it a secure website does not open, or displays only part of a web page, you might need to change the MTU. - You use VPN and experience severe performance problems. - You used a program to optimize MTU for performance reasons and now you are experiencing connectivity or performance problems.